Date, System Uptime and Clock:

 0.5% attention is required!

-The RX and TX columns show how many packets have been received or transmitted error-free (RX-OK/TX- OK) or damaged (RX-ERR/TX-ERR); how many were dropped (RX-DRP/TX-DRP); and how many were lost because of an overrun (RX-OVR/TX-OVR).
+The RX and TX columns show how many packets have been received or transmitted error-free (RX-OK/TX- OK) or damaged (RX-ERR/TX-ERR); how many were dropped (RX-DRP/TX-DRP); and how many were lost

-RX-ERR/TX-ERR errors usually indicate a mismatch iduplex setting, mtu size, bad cabling or possibly a faulty interfaccard.
-Check the switch settings and fix the speed and duplex settings if there is a mismatch, checcabling and try a sparinterface.
+RX-ERR/TX-ERR errors usually indicate a mismatch in duplex setting, mtu size, bad cabling or possibly a faulty interface card.
+Check the switch settings and fix

-RX-DRP implies the appliance is dropping packets at the network.
-If the ratio of RX-DRP to RX- OK is greater than 0.5% attention is required as it is sign that the firewall does not have enough FIFO memory buffer (descriptors) to hold the packets while waiting for a free interrupto process them.
+the ratio of RX-DRP to RX- OK is greater than 0.5% attention is required as it is a sign that the firewall does not have enough FIFO memory buffer (descriptors) to hold the packets while waiting for a free interrupt to process them.

-TX-DRP usually indicates that there is a downstream issue and the firewall has to drop the packets as iis unable to put them on the wire fast enough.
-Increasing the bandwidth through link aggregation or introducing flow control may be a possible solution to this problem.
+the bandwidth through link aggregation or introducing flow control may be a possible solution to this problem.

 Fragmentation